xh-lab/CellMsg/README.md

 | LRI_predicted.csv | LRIs that predicted by CellMsg. |
 | original_LRI.csv, LRI_ori_.csv, origin_LRI.csv | LRIs that we collected. |

-## 1, acquire feature file from sequence file using iFeature
+## 1, acquiring feature file from sequence file using iFeature
 **Notes**: Since the processing steps for all sequence files are identical, we will proceed to process one of the sequence files.
 ```
 python iFeature.py --file CellMsg/dataset1/ligand_sequence.txt --type AAC --out ligand_aac.csv